bareos/bareos/manuals/en/developers/regression.md

 -   <span>**SMTP\_HOST**</span> defines where your SMTP server is.

--   <span>**SQLITE\_DIR**</span> should be the full path to the sqlite package, must be build before running a Bacula regression, if you are using SQLite.
+-   <span>**SQLITE\_DIR**</span> should be the full path to the sqlite package, must be build before running a Bareos regression, if you are using SQLite.
 This variable is ignored if you are using MySQL or PostgreSQL.
 To use PostgreSQL, edit the Makefile and change (or add) WHICHDB?=“`--`with-postgresql”.
 For MySQL use